-If you’re going to a party where you’re not sure there will be anything you can eat, eat a light meal before or bring some trail mix or other easy traveling snack in the car.
+If you’re going to a party where you’re not sure there will be anything you can eat, eat a light meal before or bring some trail mix or energy balls in the car.
 I almost always have one of these little Justin’s nut butter packets in my purse.

 Give yourself some grace

 As you’re transitioning to vegetarian, you might give in to a bite of chicken, accidentally eat something made with beef stock, or decide you want to eat a whole rack of ribs.
 This doesn’t make you a bad person or a failure.